wujinggrt/book-notes/ConcurrencyNotes.md

 Memory order may cause the condition variables in two way:
 1. spurious wakeup while no notification happened.
-2. losk wakeup: the sender sends its notification before the receiver gets to a wait state.
+2. lost wakeup: the sender sends its notification before the receiver gets to a wait state.

 `compare_exchange_strong`, this operation often called compare and swap (CAS), it is the foundation of non-blocking algorithms.